 To take it one step further, I think you should pick a MLM Compensation Plan first, and then find a company that uses that pay plan.

-In the paragraphs below, I’m going to take a few minutes to review the four most common types of MLM Compensation Plans in our industry.
+In the paragraphs below, I’m going to take a few minutes to review the most common types of MLM Compensation Plans in our industry.
 We’ll cover some of the pros and cons of each plan.
 Let’s get started:

 For instance, a 5 x 7 forced matrix plan allows you to have five people on each level.
 After you sponsor your first five people, you must place all future distributors on level two or below.
-You’re still their sponsor, but they’re not on your first level.
+You’re still their sponsor, but they’re not placed on your first level.

-Each one of your distributors can have five on their first level, and so forth.
+Each one of your distributors can have five people on their first level, and so forth.
 In a 5 x 7 matrix plan, you could potentially have:

 - 5 on your first level